-Kris scores points in Corsica08 April 2018 - by Site Admin
+Kris fastest in Monte shakedown24 January 2019 - by Site Admin

 Kris has driven many of the most influential rally cars of the past 30 years – and played a part in developing more than a few of them himself.